Grimwald-SMP/grimwald-knowledge-base/docs/standards.md

   - Example structure:
     - **# Main Heading** (for major sections)
     - **## Subheading** (for secondary sections)
   - Avoid using other levels of heading.
+  - Major sections should be numbered and separated with a horizontal rule `---`.

 ## **Numbered & Bulleted Lists**
 - Use **bulleted lists** for unordered information and **numbered lists** for step-by-step instructions or when order matters.